 Mid-size isn’t a fashion retailer recognised term yet, it’s more of an internet movement.
 The term was started by Anushka Moore on her Insta account @midsizecollective, as a way to celebrate and recognise “not petite but not plus-sized” fashion, normally for those women who are sized 12-18.
 However, more realistically, it represents the small group of people who are not plus-size yet struggle to find clothing for their size in straight-size clothing.
 Typically, this size 14 to 18 folks.
 The term has kind of taken on a mind of its own, with bloggers and influencers celebrating their own mid-size bodies, and promoting brands who work well to cater for mid-size sizes.

 I practically came out of the womb a mid-sized lady (I’m kidding, let’s not go applying body sizes and types to children, that’s stupid and reductive).
 What I mean is, as soon as I became a teenager, grew into my hips and boobs, I said goodbye to straight-size fits, and hello to struggling to fit in one set size.
-I currently range from a size 12 to size 16, and this differs in every clothing shop and type of item!
+I currently range from a size 12 to size 18, and this differs in every clothing shop and type of item!
 All my jeans have to be a size up so they fit my hips, but means they are so baggy around the waist or I can’t a relevant size because shops don’t like to cater plus-sizes.
 Similarly, I go for floaty skirts in smaller sizes so they stay up around my waist!
 And shopping for blouses?
 They either fit around the boobs and are baggy around the middle, or fit around the middle and are held together with pins around the boobs.
 There’s just no winning.
 This isn’t to say all mid-sized bodies follow my body type of having an hour-glass figure.
-Mid-size covers anything not-straight-sized, which means if we don’t have a slim or straight figure, we’re not catered for.
+Mid-size covers anything not-straight-sized (and not deemed plus), which means if we don’t have a slim or straight figure, we’re not catered for.